LLaRA: Large Language-Recommendation Assistant: Introduction

-Recently, inspired by the great success of Large Language Models (LLMs) \cite{gpt, llama, alpaca, vicuna}, exploring the potential of LLMs in sequential recommendation is attracting attention \cite{RecFormer, TALLRec, P5, M6-Rec, GenRec, uncovering_ChatGPT4Rec, is_chatgpt_a_good_recommender, LLM-as-zero-shot-rankers}, especially driven by extensive world knowledge and innate reasoning capabilities of LLMs.
-At the core is to reshape sequential recommendation as the language modeling task --- that is, convert the behavioral sequence into the textual input prompt, \eg ``This user has watched [$\texttt{item}_1$], [$\texttt{item}_2$], ..., [$\texttt{item}_n$].
-Predict the next movie this user will watch.''.
-When considering the way to represent the item within the prompt (\eg [$\texttt{item}_k$]), prior studies generally follow two approaches: \begin{itemize} \item ID-based Representation: Within the prompt, each item is represented as an ID number (\eg ``14'' for the movie Titanic) \cite{P5} or a randomly-initialized ID token \cite{P5-index}, as Figures \ref{fig1:sub_a} and \ref{fig1:sub_b} illustrate, respectively.
-Despite its simplicity, this approach leaves the textual characteristics of items (\eg titles and descriptions) untouched, consequently underutilizing the semantic knowledge inherent in LLMs.
-Moreover, the use of ID numbers or ID tokens, which may not align with the language space of LLMs, could pose challenges in their integration with LLMs. \item Text-based Representation: This approach encodes each item in the prompt through its textual metadata, such as titles \cite{TALLRec, M6-Rec} and descriptions \cite{RecFormer, VQ-Rec}.
+\item ID-based Representation: Within the prompt, each item is represented as an ID number \cite{P5} (\eg ``14'' for the movie ``Titanic'') or a randomly-initialized ID token \cite{P5-index}, as Figures \ref{fig1:sub_a} and \ref{fig1:sub_b} illustrate, respectively.
+Despite its simplicity, this approach leaves the textual characteristics of items (\eg titles and descriptions) untouched, consequently underutilizing the world knowledge inherent in LLMs.
+Moreover, the employment of ID numbers or ID tokens might pose integration challenges with LLMs, as it does not correspond well with the natural language processing capabilities of LLMs.

+\item Text-based Representation: This approach encodes each item in the prompt through its textual metadata, such as titles \cite{TALLRec, M6-Rec} and descriptions \cite{RecFormer, VQ-Rec}.
 Taking Figure \ref{fig1:sub_c} as an example, the movie can be directly represented by its title ``Titanic''.
-While effectively harnessing the linguistic capabilities of LLMs, it falls short of exhibiting the sequential behavior patterns of users.
+While effectively harnessing LLMs' linguistic capabilities and world knowledge about items, it falls short of exhibiting the sequential behavior patterns of users.
 Overlooking such patterns could confine LLM in a suboptimal position when predicting the next item. \end{itemize} Consequently, we argue that merely prompting LLMs with either ID-based or text-based representations of item sequences fails to fully tap into LLMs' potential for sequential recommendation.
 Instead, the LLMs should gain a deeper understanding of the behavioral patterns inherent in the sequential interactions.